phantomcyber/splunk-soar-sdk/docs/api_reference.rst

 .. autoclass:: soar_sdk.params.OnPollParams

-Parameters for the Generic Action
+Parameters for the Make Request Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generic action functions require a specific parameter class called `GenericActionParams`.
+Make Request action functions require a specific parameter class called `MakeRequestParams`.
 You should use this class as-is, instead of overriding it.

-.. autoclass:: soar_sdk.params.GenericActionParams
+.. autoclass:: soar_sdk.params.MakeRequestParams

 .. _action-output-label: